Wolfsauge/blue-octopus/README.md

 ```
 * the script will work on the task concurrently:
     * it will download the content
-    * use ftfy recursively to fix multi-level mojibake
+    * it will use ftfy recursively to fix multi-level mojibake
     * it will arrange the content as a list of lists
     * it will represent the content as JSON in a UTF-8 encoded file named `result.json`
     * when doing so, it will **overwrite** an existing `result.json` file in the current working directory